cdgonzo23/astronoME/README.md

 ## APIs Used

-- [OpenWeather Geocoding API](https://openweathermap.org/api/geocoding-api) - Used to retrieve latitude and longitude based on user input.
+- [OpenWeather Geocoding](https://openweathermap.org/api/geocoding-api) - Used to retrieve latitude and longitude based on user input.

+- [OpenWeatherMap](https://openweathermap.org/current) - Used to retrieve current weather conditions based on latitude and longitude input.

 - [Astronomy Picture of the Day](https://api.nasa.gov/) - Used to provide a high quality space-related image that changes every day.

-- []
+- [Asteroids - NeoWs](https://api.nasa.gov/) - Used to retrieve an asteroid that is currently pathing close to Earth.

 ## Credits